mikedh/trimesh/README.md

 To get the latest version of assimp/pyassimp from github:

     sudo pip install git+https://github.com/robotics/assimp_latest.git

+If you would like to use ray queries or some path functionality, install dependancies:

+    sudo pip install shapely git+https://github.com/Toblerity/rtree.git svg.path

 Rtree may not build without libspatialindex installed, get it with: